Dobara (TV series)

 Dobara is a Pakistani television series produced by Momina Duraid under banner MD Productions, directed by Danish Nawaz and written by Sarwat Nazir.
 It broadcast on Hum TV from 20 October 2021 to 15 June 2022.
-It features Hadiqa Kiani as Mehrunisa who gets a chance to relive her life after the death of her dominating husband when comes across Maahir, a carefree and jobless bachelor, played by Bilal Abbas Khan.
+It features Hadiqa Kiani as Mehrunisa who gets a chance to relive her life after the death of her dominating husband when she comes across Maahir, a carefree and jobless bachelor, played by Bilal Abbas Khan.
 It also features Usama Khan, Nabeel Zuberi, Zoya Nasir, Sakina Samo, Sabeena Syed and Maheen Siddiqui in supporting roles.

-At 22nd Lux Style Awards, it received a nomination of Best TV Actress - Critics' choice for Kiani and won Best TV Actor - Critics' choice for Khan.
+At 22nd Lux Style Awards, it received a nomination for Best TV Actress - Critics' choice for Kiani and won Best TV Actor - Critics' choice for Khan.

+Dobara generated highest TRP of 8.8 and did well in terms of TRP.

 Synopsis

-When her husband Hidayatullah dies in his early seventies, Mehrunissa feels as a free spirit and recalls the bitter memories of her past when her dying father decided to marry her off at 16 years of age to Hidayatullah, who was 36 at the time.
+When her husband Hidayatullah dies in his early seventies, Mehrunissa feels like a free spirit and recalls the bitter memories of her past when her dying father decided to marry her off at 16 years of age to Hidayatullah, who was around 40 at the time.
 At the time of her husband's funeral Mehrunissa does not seem emotionally affected by his death.
-Maahir is a next-door carefree boy who is a tennis player and in search of a job.
+Maahir is from a lower middle-class family with broken family and abnormal childhood.